 - Termite damage varies across species.
-Drywood termites also create frass and similar debris, but you’ll find fecal pellets too, usually uniform in size and shape.
-Subterranean termites go after softer spring wood and their damage often creates a layered effect.
+Drywood termites, similar to carpenter ants, create frass and other debris, but you’ll find fecal pellets too, usually uniform in size and shape.
+On the other hand, subterranean termites go after softer spring wood and their damage often creates a layered effect.

 - Termites cause significant damage to homes that can cost upwards of $3,000 to repair.